Skip to main content

 • Have a spinal cord injury or a nerve problem affecting the bladder, such as multiple sclerosis.

-• Have difficulty emptying your bladder completely (urinary retention), eg, because of prostate problems in men.
+• Have difficulty emptying your bladder completely (urinary retention), eg, because of a prostate problem (such as an enlarged prostate) in men.

 A simple test that your doctor can do is called a dipstick urine test.
 This involves testing a sample of your urine with a special testing strip to look for signs of infection.
 This test will show if a kidney infection is likely or not.